Why so angry? The role of context and function in facial expression analysis

-In a previous blog titled “How emotions are made”, I outlined how neuroscience research in the past decades has shown that our brain gives meaning to our experiences/sensations through concepts such as emotions.
+In a previous blog post titled “How emotions are made”, I outlined how neuroscience research in the past decades has shown that our brain gives meaning to our experiences/sensations through concepts such as emotions.
 So, emotions are created in the brain, rather than triggered by fixed brain circuitry in response to specific stimuli.

 I ended the blog with the question: “Why do respondents sometimes show an angry facial expression when evaluating a website or product, when there is no reason to expect them to actually be angry”?
-In the current blog I will try to answer this question.
+In the current blog post I will try to answer this question.

 Hint: context and function.

 Facial expressions have a function in social communication.
 Humans can ‘read’ a fellow human being’s face to infer the mental state of this other person.
 This might result in the receiver experiencing and sharing the same emotional state as the sender.
 Subsequently, this can evoke some kind of action in the receiver, depending on what the emotional state and the circumstances require.